Missouri QSO Party Log Submission

 - DF3CB's Fast Log Entry program.
 It looks like a simple way to rapidly enter a paper log

-- Our MOQP_log.xls form.
+- Our MOQP_log.xlsm form.
 Saving this form as a .csv file, then using a text editor to remove the comma (,) characters should result in a Cabrillo format file.

 - There is a 100 point bonus this year for submitting a valid Cabrillo format file, it's worth the extra time to convert it!.

-- Name your logfile with your callsign.
-Example: W0MA.LOG or W0MA.TXT or W0MA.xls or W0MA.csv.
+- Name your logfile with your callsign in all caps, no spaces or special characters.
+Example: W0MA.LOG or W0MA.TXT or W0MA.XLS or W0MA.CSV.

 - When submitting by e-mail, make the subject of the e-mail your callsign and nothing else, or the robot may reject your e-mail as SPAM.